-The key principles and requirements set out above are amplified in the Development Brief attached to the Neighbourhood Plan as Appendix 5.
+8.3.2.1 The key principles and requirements set out above are amplified in the Development Brief attached to the Neighbourhood Plan as Appendix 2.
 The Town Council will work with the landowners to ensure that the requirements of the policy are adhered to in any planning application.
 Any application shall be informed by an Archaeological Assessment, possibly including evaluation, prepared according to a written scheme of investigation agreed with the Council.
 The design and construction method of new development will be required to preserve nationally important remains in-situ.
 Where it is agreed that archaeological remains might be removed as part of development this will need to be in accordance with a programme of archaeological works agreed with the Council and designed to advance understanding of the significance of the archaeological assets to be lost.

-Financial contributions will normally be secured through a S106 Agreement.

-The Town Council will maintain a dialogue with NHS Commissioning body for the Health/Wellbeing facility with the preference being for the GP Surgery.

-The Town Council will maintain a dialogue with various service providers with respect to bus services, education services, play areas and open space provision, highways department, waste recycling provision, cycle route provision or any other relevant body.

-The Neighbourhood Plan does not limit the rate of housing development over the duration of the Plan or beyond the end date of the Plan.
+- 8.3.2.2 Financial contributions will normally be secured through a S106 Agreement. - 8.3.2.3 The Town Council will maintain a dialogue with NHS Commissioning body for the Health/Wellbeing facility with the preference being for the GP Surgery. - 8.3.2.4 The Town Council will maintain a dialogue with various service providers with respect to bus services, education services, play areas and open space provision, highways department, waste recycling provision, cycle route provision or any other relevant body. - 8.3.2.5 The Neighbourhood Plan does not limit the rate of housing development over the duration of the Plan or beyond the end date of the Plan.
 Therefore, the developer's build schedule will dictate its own development phasing based around the annual capacity to build and sell homes.
-This is likely to be around 100 new homes per year.

-The Town Council will seek, at outline planning stage, a housing mix strategy and a landscape strategy.

-Given the scope of the playing field development required at £2.5M, a significant financial contribution will be sought from this site for the provision and improvement of off-site playing fields and associated facilities.
-Should playing field land not be available adjacent to Willen Road Sports Ground such provision should be made on the Tickford Fields Estate.

-The increase of 1280 new homes on this site will result in over 3000 new residents using the town centre and open spaces.
+This is likely to be around 100 new homes per year. - 8.3.2.6 The Town Council will seek, at outline planning stage, a housing mix strategy and a landscape strategy. - 8.3.2.7 Given the scope of the playing field development required at £2.5M, a significant financial contribution will be sought from this site for the provision and improvement of off-site playing fields and associated facilities.
+Should playing field land not be available adjacent to Willen Road Sports Ground such provision should be made on the Tickford Fields Development. - 8.3.2.8 The increase of 1280 new homes on this site will result in over 3000 new residents using the town centre and open spaces.
 This will place demands on parking, cycling and pedestrian routes into the town, ability to navigate the town, seating, leisure and open space facilities.
 A key deliverability requirement is the upgrading of existing provision to meet this demand.
-It will be crucial to integrate the new community into the town, rather than allowing it to become a dormitory estate, as this estate has the capacity to do, being both large and containing its own facilities.
+It will be crucial to integrate the new community into the town, rather than allowing it to become a dormitory development, as this development has the capacity to do, being both large and containing its own facilities.

-Alternatives Considered
+8.3.3 Alternatives Considered

-The decision to develop the whole site was considered against development of just the Strategic Reserve site.

-Figure 13 on page 46 shows the indicative development principles of the Tickford Fields Estate.
+- 8.3.3.1 The decision to develop the whole site was considered against development of just the Strategic Reserve site. - 8.3.3.2 Figure 9 below shows the indicative development principles of the Tickford Fields Development.

-Figure 13: Indicative Development principles of Tickford Field Estates.
+Figure 9: Indicative Development principles of Tickford Fields Development.

-8.3 Policy NP3: Tesco(former Aston Martin Works) Site Specific Policies
+8.4 Policy NP3: Tesco(former Aston Martin Works) Site Specific Policies